Core HR IR Group

 HRCI Learning Center HRCI® Learning provides courses that help HR professionals

-enhance HR expertise with proven practices, ensuring professionals stay current
+earn recertification credits to maintain their certifications.
+These courses enhance HR expertise with proven practices, ensuring professionals stay current and advance their skills to drive business results.

 Recertification Provider Recertification Providers have met HRCI’s standards in offering learning for HRCI certified professionals.